20excal07/How2DumpSysNAND2NSP/README.md

 ```
 This will produce split files labeled `00`, `01`, `02` and onwards, depending on how big the file is.
 You will then need to create a new folder with a label that ends in the `.nsp` extension (yes, we are still talking about a folder), then move all of the numbered split files into this folder.

-Once done, right-click the folder -> `Properties` -> `Advanced...` -> tick `Folder is ready for archiving` (also known as the Archive bit).
-Now you can use this NSP like normal when you move the folder back to your NX device.
+Once done, on Windows, right-click the folder -> `Properties` -> `Advanced...` -> tick `Folder is ready for archiving` (also known as the Archive bit).
+If you did the split on Linux, you'll need to move it to your NX device first and set the Archive bit using something like *NX-Shell*.
+You should be able to use the NSP like normal after doing this.